clairestockman/MIST4610GroupProj/README.md

 ## Database Information
 Name of the database: ns_Sp25_21479_Group3

-Additional Information: Eac hquery listed above is maked in the database using stored provedures which can be called using the following format: CALL TP_Q1();
+Additional Information: Each query listed above is maked in the database using stored provedures which can be called using the following format: CALL TP_Q1();